felixlopz/hubrise-test-task/content/apps/catalog-manager/en/products.md

 - Description
 - Images
 - Variations, referred to as **SKUs**
-- Options List
+- Option Lists

-Variations are typically used to provide different versions of the base product, such as size or colour.
+Variations are typically used to provide different versions of the base product, such as sizes or colours.
 Options allow you to specify optional additional items, such as extras.

 ---